-33.34.
-Management, within twenty-one business days after receiving the Notice of Registration, submits to the Panel the Management Response.
+- 34. Management, within twenty-one business days after receiving the Notice of Registration, submits to the Panel the Management Response.
 After the Panel receives the Management Response, it enters the date of receipt on the Panel website.
 The time limit for the Management Response is strictly observed except in circumstances clearly beyond the Management's control.
-In practice, in such situations, and after consulting with the Panel, Management seeks Board approval for any proposed extension of the deadline.

-34.35.
-This Response, in line with the governing framework of the Panel process, provides:

-- a.
-Management's view of whether the claims raised by the Requesters with respect to harm or potential harm are attributable, at least in part, to Management's own actions or omissions in complying with the relevant policies and procedures, or are exclusively attributable to the becomes or to other factors external to the Bank. - b.
-Evidence that Management has complied with the relevant Bank operational policies and procedures, or that it intends to comply with the policies and procedures relevant to the Requesters' claims.
+In practice, in such situations, and after consulting with the Panel, Management seeks Board approval for any proposed extension of the deadline. - 35.
+This Response, in line with the governing framework of the Panel process, provides: - a.
+Management's view of whether the claims raised by the Requesters with respect to harm or potential harm are attributable, at least in part, to Management's own actions or omissions in complying with the relevant policies and procedures, or are exclusively attributable to the Borrower or to other factors external to the Bank. - b.
+Evidence that Management has complied with the relevant Bank operational policies and procedures, or that it intends to comply with the policies and procedures relevant to the Requesters' claims. - 36.
+As and when appropriate, the Management Response may include a description of measures to address the concerns raised in the Request that have been implemented or are being planned.